-In addition, during 2003, the Oiltanking Group enacted a policy of centrally financing the expansion and growth of its global holdings of terminaling subsidiaries and in 2008, established Oiltanking Finance B.V., a wholly owned finance company located in Amsterdam, the Netherlands.
-Oiltanking Finance B.V. now serves as the global bank for the Oiltanking Group's terminal holdings, including ours, and arranges loans at market rates and terms for approved terminal construction projects.
+Oiltanking Finance B.V., a wholly owned finance company of Oiltanking GmbH located in Amsterdam, The Netherlands, serves as the lender for the Oiltanking Group's terminal holdings, including ours, and arranges loans at market rates and terms for approved terminal construction projects.
 We believe this relationship has historically provided us with access to debt capital on terms that are consistent with or better than what would have been available to us from third parties.
 We believe this relationship could continue to provide us with access to capital at competitive rates.